 1982: Today “500 NJA members marched in the Disarmament Rally in New York, which was at that time the largest Disarmament Rally in American history.”

 1983(1st of Tammuz, 5743): Academy award winning actress Norma Shearer who converted to Judaism when she married Irving Thalberg, passed away today.
 (As reported by Eric Pace)

-1986: In “The Jewish Freud,” published today Michael Ignatieff begins his review of “Freud’s Discovery of Psychoanalysis: The Politics of Hysteri” by William J. McGrath and “Freud and His Father” by Marianne Krull with the following story.
+1986: In an article entitled “The Jewish Freud,” Michael Ignatieff begins his review of “Freud’s Discovery of Psychoanalysis: The Politics of Hysteri” by William J. McGrath and “Freud and His Father” by Marianne Krull with the following story.
 “When Sigmund Freud was twelve and out walking with his father Jacob in the streets of Vienna, his father wanted to show his son how much better things had become for Jews since the days when he was a poor peddler wearing a beaver hat and a kaftan in the shtetls of Galicia.
 So he told his son about the time in Tysmenitz when a gentile had crossed his path on the pavement and had knocked his hat into the gutter jeering after him, 'Jew, get off the pavement.’”

 1987: “Million Dollar Mystery” starring Tom Bosley which was the “final feature-length film directed by Richard Fleischer” was released today in the United States.

 1988: A revival of Stephen Schwartz’s “Godspell” opened at Lambs Theatre.

 1990: Moshe Arens completed his term as Foreign Minister.

 1991: Premiere of “The Boneyard, a “direct-to-video horror film” co-starring Norman Fell.